 Pops of colour in respectable places can serve to balance rooms that have been stripped back and left au naturel in compliance with Hygge.
 But instead of thinking forest greens and warm browns, think deep reds, dark blues and even black accents.
 Consider an accent wall in the bedroom or living area.
 If you've just given all of your walls a fresh coat of paint, colour can come in the form of candles, which are a very important component of the Scandinavian lifestyle.
 Scented candles with soft smells are best, as pleasant scents contribute to the overall feeling of comfort.

 7- Foster Togetherness

-Becoming more common in social situations is lack of real life interaction, as many people are spending more time with their smart phones and less time with their friends.
+Becoming more common in social situations is the lack of real-life interaction, as many people are spending more time with their smartphones and less time with their friends.
 Part of participating in the hygge mindset is trying to move away from our phone-centric culture.
-Although some argue that hygge is about going analogue, and switching off all devices in order to be present, there should be a balance of media and interaction.
+Although some argue that hygge is about going analogue and switching off all devices in order to be present, there should be a balance of media and interaction.